cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

                  v
                agg_share
 ~~~
-{: #overall-flow-prep title="Preparation of input shares into output shares and
+{: #overall-flow-prep title="DAF preparation of input shares into output shares
-aggregation of output shares into an aggregate share.
+and aggregation of output shares into an aggregate share.
 Executed by each
 Aggregator.
 M denotes the number of measurements being aggregated."}

-In the case of VDAFs ({{vdaf}}), preparation involves interacting with the
+In the case of VDAFs ({{vdaf}}), this process is instead called "veriication"
-other Aggregators.
-This process will fail if the underlying measurement is
+and involves interacting with the other Aggregators.
+It will fail if the
-invalid, in which case the report is rejected and not included in the aggregate
+underlying measurement is invalid, in which case the report is rejected and not
-result.
+included in the aggregate result.

 Aggregators are a new class of actor relative to traditional measurement systems
 where Clients submit measurements to a single server.
 They are critical for